w3c/ift-encoder/docs/closure_glyph_segmentation.md

 4. Lastly, collect the set of glyphs that are not part of any patch formed in steps 1 through 3.
 These form a fallback patch whose activation condition is $\bigvee_{1}^{n} s_j$.

+## Fallback Patch

+An output of the segmentation process above will include a fallback patch which is activated on the presence of any input segment.
+In practice it will be slightly more efficient to instead move all of the glyphs in the fallback patch into the initial font.
+This has the same overall effect as using a fallback patch.
+In some cases the encoder may be purposely trying to minimize and/or eliminate glyph data in the initial font.
+In these cases leaving them in the fallback patch may make the most sense.

 ## Merging

 In some cases the patch set produced above may result in some patches that contain a small number of